alex-berliner/TTVTV/README.md

-This is a chrome addon for redirecting Twitch.tv stream viewers to a new channel when their current stream goes offline.
+This is a chrome addon for redirecting Twitch.tv stream viewers to a new channel when their currently viewed stream goes offline.